 What did we ever do for the Romans?

-Camp Chore Shift sign up forms have been sent out; MOOP shifts are three times per day 1 morning shift at 10am and two afternoon shifts at 2pm and 4pm.
+Camp Chore Shift sign up forms will be sent out; MOOP shifts are three times per day 1 morning shift at 10am and two afternoon shifts at 2pm and 4pm.
 We will do a quick orientation on Sunday at the mandatory camp meeting to point out the MOOP station and MOOP board.
 During the week someone on the MOOP team should be around for each shift to highlight important stuff for that shift to focus on at the start of each shift.
 There will also be a daily MOOP message on the MOOP board with the same important information for each shift because Playa time.
-That’s all folks for now.
+That’s all for now.

 If you have any questions related to MOOP, what to bring or NOT bring, how to properly store fuel in Camp or anything else related to our dedicated mission of Leaving No Trace, please email MOOP Manager Jez for additional information and guidance.